 A brief biography

-Born in 1972, Mark was brought up in Kirkop, a quaint village nestled on the Maltese islands.
-His father was a master carpenter and his mother, as he portrays her, was a woman of exceptional humility and kindness.
+Born in 1972, the second among four siblings, I was brought up in Kirkop, a quaint village nestled on the Maltese islands.
+My late father was a master carpenter and my late mother was a woman of exceptional humility and kindness.

-Like most children, Mark’s appetite for creativity started at a very young age.
-One particular childhood memory – a movie depicting Michelangelo’s life, titled ‘The Agony and the Ecstasy’ had a profound artistic influence on him and before long his drawings shifted from cartoon characters to religious icons.
+Like most children, my appetite for creativity started at a very young age.
+One particular childhood memory – a movie depicting Michelangelo’s life, titled ‘The Agony and the Ecstasy’ had a profound artistic influence on me and before long my attempts at drawings shifted from cartoon characters to religious icons.

-Drawing was momentarily sidelined when he found a new passion in playing the guitar, a hobby he continues to cherish.
+Drawing was momentarily sidelined when i found a new passion in playing the guitar, a hobby i continue to cherish.
 However, there are moments in life when we inevitably come full circle and find ourselves returning to our roots and our very first love.

-Later, in his mid-forties, Mark was introduced by a close friend and author to Luca Cauchi, an artist who not only teaches the technical skills and academic basics to his students but also inspires them to adopt a more philosophical approach towards the arts.
+Later, in my mid-forties, i was introduced by a close friend and author to Luca Cauchi, an artist who not only teaches the technical skills and academic basics to his students but also inspires them to adopt a more philosophical approach towards the arts.

 And on a philosophical note;